Hongyi6328/MetaNDroids_Orbital2022/README.md

 There are two collections. `code_id` is only used to generate new code, and we never read anything from it. `code_bundles` consists of so called **"Verification Code Bundles"**, which, in other words, are sets of codes that are associated with different projects.
 The bundles have exactly the same document ID as their associated projects.
 For example, when we need to query the status of `code1`, we go to `code_bundles/projectId1/code1`.
 Note that in `code_id`, `code1` is just a string, but in `code_bundles`, it is an object.
 Its data dictionaray is [here](verification-code).

 ### Status of a Verification Code
 Now let us talk about why we need a verification code bundle here.
-It is also **an object that stores a list of verification codes and other information.** More details [here](verification-code-bundle)
+It is also **an object that stores a list of verification codes and other information.** More details [here](#verification-code-bundle).

 **The problem is that project developers may change the number of actions needed.** If they increase that number, we need to add more codes, which is easy.
 Just use the above algorithm.
 However, if they decrease that number, things become complicated.
 It is common practice that we do not delete a document unless very necessary.
 Deletions bring side effects.
 For instance, it is hard to analyse a bug that is related to a deleted document. **The solution is to add a status marker, which indicates whether the code is redeemed, redeemable, or unavailable.** To decrease the number of actions needed, we simply set some of redeemable codes to be unavailable.
 Users will be prompted if they enter these unavailable codes.